hyperboly/blog.hyperboly.net/content/posts/notes/memory-basics.md

 The stack does NOT include the buffers, which is in the "heap."
 #### The Heap Memory Space
 The heap is, as mentioned, where the buffers live.
 But what are buffers?
 Buffers are spaces in code that the programmer dictates.
 How is this different from declaring a variable in the stack?
 Stack variables can't be resized, but buffers can.
-If I create a array in C, like this: `int ary[100]`, I am dynamically assigning 100 bytes to `ary`.
+If I create a array in C, like this: `int ary[100]`, I am dynamically assigning 404 bytes to `ary` (0-100 integers, each int is 4 bytes).
 Confused?
 Me too!
 Stack variables have the life cycle of being declared, stored, and initialized during **runtime**.
 When the function ends, so do the variables in the stack.

 The heap is more "floaty," as in it exists in no particular order.
 Multiple buffers can live in memory without an order like stack variables do.
 The memory allocated is also decided by the programmer, not the compiler.
 Before I mentioned `int` takes 4 bytes of space, this is not a decision by the programmer but by the compiler.
-Compared to `int ary[100]`, the programmer specifies that he wants 100 bytes for this.
+Compared to `int ary[100];`, the programmer specifies that he wants 404 bytes for this.